dotnet/docs-maui/docs/platform-integration/essentials/web-authenticator.md

 # [iOS](#tab/ios)

-Depending on the iOS version, behavior is slightly different:
+Depending on the iOS version, the behavior is slightly different:

 - iOS 12 or higher\
   `ASWebAuthenticationSession` is used.